akshaykun-05/face-id-blockchain/README.md

 python run_phase2.py --image data/input/YOUR_IMAGE.jpg
 ```

-This sends the image to Google Lens through SerpApi and saves the returned search evidence.
+This sends the image to Google Lens through SerpApi, processes the real returned results, identifies matching social-media results, and saves the selected result as search evidence.

 ### Phase 3